 The TOE is a composite product.
-It is composed from an Integrated Circuit (IC), IC Embedded Software and IC Application Software containing the ePassport, the eID and the eSign Application.
-The IC Embedded software contains the operations system TCOS Identity Card 1.0, Release 1.
-The TOE Embedded Application includes the file system '01'.
-For details concerning the CC evaluation of the Infineon IC see the evaluation documentation under the certification ID BSI-DSZ-CC-0640-2010 [14].
+It is composed from an Integrated Circuit (IC), IC Embedded Software and IC Application Software containing the ePassport Application.
+The IC Embedded software contains the operations system TCOS Residence Permit Card 1.0, Release 1.
+The TOE Embedded Application includes the File System Version '01' (FSV01, version-ID '81').
+For details concerning the CC evaluation of the Infineon IC see the evaluation documentation under the certification ID BSI-DSZ-CC-0728-2011 [14].

-According to the TOE Design the Security Functions of the TOE listed in chap.1 are enforced by the following subsystems:
+According to the TOE Design the Security Functionalities of the TOE listed in chap.1 are enforced by the following subsystems:

-- Kernel: Manages the interfaces between all components - Crypto Component: Processes the cryptographic functions - Admin Component: Processes administrative base functions
+• Kernel: Manages the interfaces between all components

+Crypto Component: Processes the cryptographic functions Admin Component: Processes administrative base functions

-- IO Component: Controls the input and output - TCOS-Type Task: APDU processing (system, applications)
+• IO Component: Controls the input and output

+• TCOS-Type Task: APDU processing (system, applications)